NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * 	Adding a mix of open and controlled files to the cart from any Case entity pages was creating authorization issues <!-- PRTL-226 -->
 *  Opening multiple browser tabs and adding files in those browser tabs was not refreshing the cart in other tabs. <!-- PRTL-181 -->
 *   When user logs in from the advanced search page, the login popup does not automatically close <!-- PRTL-88 -->
-*   When removing a file from the cart and clicking undo, GDC looses track of permission status of the user towards this file and will ask for the user to log-in again. <!-- PGDC-2496 -->
+*   When removing a file from the cart and clicking undo, GDC loses track of permission status of the user towards this file and will ask for the user to log-in again. <!-- PGDC-2496 -->
 *   Download File Metadata button produces incomplete JSON output omitting such fields as file_name and submitter_id.
 The current workaround includes using the API to return file metadata. <!-- SV-359 / PRTL-177 -->
 *   Annotations notes do not wrap to the next line at the beginning or the end of a word, some words might be split in two lines <!-- PGDC-2474 / PRTL-182-->
 *   Sorting annotations by Case UUID causes error <!-- PRTL-95 -->